xzhangem/epLSAP-align/README.md

 # epLSAP-Aligner
 The implementation of "epLSAP-Align: A non-sequential protein structural alignment solver with entropy-regularized partial linear sum assignment problem formulation".

-The dependencies and libraries needed for the Python script is listed in requirement.yaml.
+***Dependencies:***
+For the Python implementation, we highly recommond using Anaconda enviornment.
+Suppose that the conda enviornment name is *eplsap*, then:

 By leveraging the concise grammar style of Python programming, the Python scripts briefly shows how the proposed non-sequential works with the superposition produced by TMalign and MICAN.